x2on/FSImageViewer/README.md

 Install dependencies:`pod install`

 ## System support
-iOS 5.0+ is currently supported.
+iOS 6.0+ is currently supported.

+If you must support iOS 5.0+ you can use the 1.x version of FSImageViewer.

 ## License